-If you’re heading to Tasmania from overseas you will need to catch a connecting flight to Hobart from one of mainland Australia’s major cities.
+If you’re heading to Tasmania from overseas you will need to fly into Hobart via one of mainland Australia’s major cities.

 There are several flights a day to Hobart Airport from Melbourne and Sydney, as well as a few from Brisbane and Adelaide.

 › You can find the best prices on flights to Hobart on Skyscanner here.